jeffpar/pcjs.v1/disks/pc/os2/misc/1.0/88286/README.md

 used by Microsoft and IBM for internal development.

 Note that [IBM OS/2 1.0](/disks/pc/os2/ibm/1.0/) was finalized in October 1987, nearly a year before the timestamps of these files, indicating that this was a private build of IBM OS/2 1.0.
-When this disk boots, it displays:
+When this disk boots, the following message is displayed on-screen:

 	IBM Operating System/2 Version 1.00
 	(C) Copyright IBM Corp.
 1981, 1987.
 All rights reserved.